wprimett/R-IoT-Developer-Totorials/r-iot/Setting up a mobile wifi hotspot.md

 ## No router?
 Setting up a mobile wifi hotspot \(OSX + iPhone Alternative\)

-While we recomend having a dedicated router wherever possible, you can also use a mobile phone to emulate this.
+While we recommend using a dedicated router wherever possible, you can also use a mobile phone to emulate this.
 For Android, you can usually assign a custom SSID and follow the normal protocol.
-Alternativley, OSX provides some tools to broadcast a dedicated network.
+Alternatively, OSX provides some tools to broadcast a dedicated network.
 Two advantages of this are:

 1. It's possible to be tethered by USB, providing a fairly stable connection
 2. A separate SSID is created, no need to change the configuration on the phone's default hotspot or on the R-IoT